EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Implementation Details

 \subsection{Reproducibility}

 We are committed to ensuring that our results are fully reproducible.
 To this end, we will make our code and experimental artifacts publicly available.

 \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.3em,partopsep=0.3em] \item \textbf{Code Release:} The complete source code for the EvoTest framework, the J-TTL benchmark setup, and all baseline implementations will be released at a public GitHub repository upon publication.
-The current code is available for review at \href{https://anonymous.4open.science/status/evotest-38C1}{https://anonymous.4open.science/status/evotest-38C1}.
+The current code is available for review at \href{https://github.com/yf-he/EvoTest}{https://github.com/yf-he/EvoTest}.

 \item \textbf{Model and Environment Identifiers:} We have specified the exact model identifiers used for all roles and baselines (e.g., \texttt{google/gemini-2.5-flash}, \texttt{openai/o3-2025-04-16}).
 We will also provide the version of the Jericho library and specific game files used in our experiments to prevent discrepancies arising from environment updates.